microsoftgraph/msgraph-sdk-powershell/src/Identity.Application/Identity.Application/docs/v1.0/Update-MgApplication.md

     - `[Value <String>]`: Value for the key-value pair.
   - `[Type <String>]`:

-APIOAUTH2PERMISSIONSCOPES <IMicrosoftGraphPermissionScope[]>: The collection of OAuth 2.0 permission scopes that the web API (resource) application exposes to client applications.
-These permission scopes may be granted to client applications during consent.
+APIOAUTH2PERMISSIONSCOPES <IMicrosoftGraphPermissionScope[]>: The definition of the delegated permissions exposed by the web API represented by this application registration.
+These delegated permissions may be requested by a client application, and may be granted by users or administrators during consent.
+Delegated permissions are sometimes referred to as OAuth 2.0 scopes.
-  - `[AdminConsentDescription <String>]`: Permission help text that appears in the admin consent and app assignment experiences.
+  - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
+This text appears in tenant-wide admin consent experiences.
-  - `[AdminConsentDisplayName <String>]`: Display name for the permission that appears in the admin consent and app assignment experiences.
+  - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.
-  - `[Id <String>]`: Unique scope permission identifier inside the oauth2Permissions collection.
+  - `[Id <String>]`: Unique delegated permission identifier inside the collection of delegated permissions defined for a resource application.
   - `[IsEnabled <Boolean?>]`: When creating or updating a permission, this property must be set to true (which is the default).
 To delete a permission, this property must first be set to false.
 At that point, in a subsequent call, the permission may be removed.
-  - `[Origin <String>]`: For internal use.
+  - `[Origin <String>]`:
-  - `[Type <String>]`: Specifies whether this scope permission can be consented to by an end user, or whether it is a tenant-wide permission that must be consented to by a company administrator.
-Possible values are User or Admin.
+  - `[Type <String>]`: Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator should be required for consent to the permissions.
+This will be the default behavior, but each customer can choose to customize the behavior in their organization (by allowing, restricting or limiting user consent to this delegated permission.)
-  - `[UserConsentDescription <String>]`: Permission help text that appears in the end-user consent experience.
+  - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
+This text appears in consent experiences where the user is consenting only on behalf of themselves.
-  - `[UserConsentDisplayName <String>]`: Display name for the permission that appears in the end-user consent experience.
+  - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
+This text appears in consent experiences where the user is consenting only on behalf of themselves.
-  - `[Value <String>]`: The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.
+  - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
+Must not exceed 120 characters in length.
+Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
+Any other character, including the space character, are not allowed.

 APIPREAUTHORIZEDAPPLICATIONS <IMicrosoftGraphPreAuthorizedApplication[]>: Lists the client applications that are pre-authorized with the specified delegated permissions to access this application's APIs.
 Users are not required to consent to any pre-authorized application (for the permissions specified).
 However, any additional permissions not listed in preAuthorizedApplications (requested through incremental consent for example) will require user consent.
   - `[AppId <String>]`: The unique identifier for the application.
   - `[DelegatedPermissionIds <String[]>]`: The unique identifier for the oauth2PermissionScopes the application requires.

-APPROLES <IMicrosoftGraphAppRole[]>: The collection of application roles that an application may declare.
-These roles can be assigned to users, groups, or service principals.
+APPROLES <IMicrosoftGraphAppRole[]>: The collection of roles the application declares.
+With app role assignments, these roles can be assigned to users, groups, or other applications' service principals.
 Not nullable.
-  - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role definition can be assigned to users and groups by setting to 'User', or to other applications (that are accessing this application in daemon service scenarios) by setting to 'Application', or to both.
+  - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
+App roles supporting assignment of other applications' service principals are also known as application permissions.
-  - `[Description <String>]`: Permission help text that appears in the admin app assignment and consent experiences.
+  - `[Description <String>]`: The description for the app role.
+This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
-  - `[DisplayName <String>]`: Display name for the permission that appears in the admin consent and app assignment experiences.
+  - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.
   - `[Id <String>]`: Unique role identifier inside the appRoles collection.
 When creating a new app role, a new Guid identifier must be provided.
   - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
-  - `[Origin <String>]`: Read-only.
-Specifies if the app role is defined on the Application object .
+  - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
+Read-only.
-  - `[Value <String>]`: Specifies the value which will be included in the roles claim in authentication and access tokens.
+  - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.

 BODYPARAMETER <IMicrosoftGraphApplication>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[DeletedDateTime <DateTime?>]`: